Spring Cleaning and Yard Sale Reuse/Recycling Options

 The City provides curbside appliance and electronics collection.
 The Columbia Heights Recycling Center has a dumpster for large cardboard or excess paper, a scrap metal bin for any household or garage items that are mostly metal, plus there are bins for string lights (holiday lights), fluorescent bulbs, motor oil and filters, antifreeze, tires, and household batteries.

 Bring your broken items back to life instead of trashing them.
-There are several free Fix-It Clinics scheduled for Anoka County and a local group, HeightsNEXT, will host one in Columbia Heights on October 6th.
+There are several free Fix-It Clinics scheduled for Anoka County.
 Items can be donated if you get them working again.

 Habitat for Humanity will accept left over construction materials as well as many other items.

 Bridging (a non-profit serving the Twin Cities area) accepts gently used furniture, housewares, small appliances/electronics, and other miscellaneous household goods, which they give to those transitioning out of homelessness or in poverty.

 The Disabled American Veterans conducts curbside pickup of clothing, textiles, and small household items periodically in our community.